Murray918/wdi-10-lessons/unit_1/w02d03/homework/README.md

 <hr>
 &#x1F534; **Commit your work.** <br>
 The commit message should read: <br>
-"5th commit - Made an array of bond titles".
+"Made an array of bond titles".
 <hr>

 * Create a new array `oddBonds`, of only the Bond films released on odd-numbered years.